truemail-rb/truemail/README.md

   config.not_rfc_mx_lookup_flow = true

   # Optional parameter.
 This option will provide to use smtp fail fast behaviour.
 When
-  # smtp_fail_fast = true it means that truemail ends smtp validation session after first
+  # smtp_fail_fast = true it means that Truemail ends smtp validation session after first
   # attempt on the first mx server in any fail cases (network connection/timeout error,
   # smtp validation error).
 This feature helps to reduce total time of SMTP validation
   # session up to 1 second.
 By default this option is disabled.